fcastellanos/fcastellanos.io/content/post/serverless-with-serverless-framework.md

 This is a game changer and gives the developer more power to build and deploy services quickly without having to depend on an IT person to do that for you and on top manage the scalability.

-While all of this is great this is no silver bullet for bulding web services and it comes with its disadvantages, I'll try to enumerate a few of them here.
+While all of this is great this is no silver bullet for building web services and it comes with its disadvantages, I'll try to enumerate a few of them here.

 * Having a virtually limitless scaling capabilities can be a double edge sword costwise if you don't have proper mechanisms in place.
-* Serverless can also mean that there is no server whatsoever if you don't have any traffic, meaning there could be no container provisioned to run your code, while that is good because you're not incurring any cost, there will be a penalty whenever you get traffic because you'll encounter a "cold start" meaning that your code needs to be privisioned to a container and you have to wait to get a response, this might not be good for mission critical services.
+* Serverless can also mean that there is no server whatsoever if you don't have any traffic, meaning there could be no container provisioned to run your code, while that is good because you're not incurring any cost, there will be a penalty whenever you get traffic because you'll encounter a "cold start" meaning that your code needs to be provisioned to a container and you have to wait to get a response, this might not be good for mission critical services.
 * If your service handles large amounts of requests like a log processor service, ad service, etc, serverless might not be the best choice costwise.
 * Setting up a good local dev environment can be difficult because there's no service to manage along with a local DB if your service uses one.
 * Testing in general (unit test, integration or manual) can also be tricky to simulate a serverless environment.